Leto-gg/Upload-to-W3Storage/readme.md

 # Verified IPFS Gateway

-This repo is dedicated to a Cloudflare workers configuration that acts as a IPFS Gateway that takes an object(10mb max filesize) from a user and uploads it to our Web3.Storage configuration(Users are currently tied to our Web3.Storage account) This is so that user can call the objects they upload from Web3.Storages superfast gateway.

 # New Stuff

 # Verified Web3.Storage Upload

-The "Verified Web3.Storage Upload" repository provides a simple and efficient way to interact with the Web3.Storage API, allowing users to securely store and retrieve data using the decentralized storage network.
-By installing this repository, you'll have access to an easy-to-use interface for uploading and managing your data on the Web3.Storage platform.
+This repo is dedicated to a Cloudflare workers configuration that acts as a IPFS Gateway that takes an object(10mb max filesize) from a user and uploads it to our Web3.Storage configuration(Users are currently tied to our Web3.Storage account) This is so that user can call the objects they upload from Web3.Storages superfast gateway.

 ## Table of Contents